-- Admission is generally at the beginning of the academic year, which is in September and January.
+- Admission is generally at the beginning of the academic year, which is in September.
+(18 month - five term - A Level courses commence in January).
 Admission at other times and into other years can often be accommodated subject to the availability of places.

-- Transfer from GCSE classes to AS level is subject to satisfactory performance at GCSE and the availability of appropriate courses of study at A-level.
+- Transfer from GCSE or IGCSE classes to AS level is subject to satisfactory performance at GCSE and the availability of appropriate courses of study at A-level.

 - Applicants should have the required background experience and qualifications to start a course.
 For a typical A level course, the College normally requires 5 GCSE passes at grades A* - C, including English and Mathematics.
 A satisfactory IELTS score is an alternative to GCSE.

 - Applicants are not selected by entry tests but the College does sometimes use diagnostic tests to ascertain what level of understanding a student may have in a subject.